Reviewed Online Resources

 (UK Government Agency)

 The HSE is the UK 'focal point' for the EU Agency as described earlier.
 However, direct access to the HSE site, at present, yields a wider variety of material including a lengthy list of organisations, including voluntary ones, involved in the health and safety arena.
-(March 2022)
+(Reviewed March 2022; checked August 2025)

 Action on Asbestos

 The website of the Scottish asbestos victims support group Action on Asbestos has been revamped.
 There is much of interest to asbestos victims including information on diseases, compensation, benefits and useful links to statutory bodies.
 A section entitled Expatriates & Asbestos Related Benefits & Compensation could prove invaluable to people living abroad.
-(March 2022)
+(Reviewed March 2022; checked August 2025)

 Leigh, Day & Co.